UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 }
 ```

-Running the uglify command will compile the javascript into assets/app.min.js:
+Running the `uglify` command will compile all the specified JavaScript files into one compressed file, `assets/app.min.js`:

 ```bash
 $ grunt uglify
 ```

-### Compiling our Less file ###
+### Compiling our LESS file ###

-Compiling our src/application.less file will look a lot like compiling our javascript.
-We will need to configure the grunt-contrib-less module.
+In this part, we will compile our LESS files into CSS and compress the resulting CSS file using the [grunt-contrib-less](https://github.com/gruntjs/grunt-contrib-less) module.

+First , take a look at the `less` task we've added to `grunt.initConfig`:

 ```javascript
 module.exports = function(grunt){